OpenFibers/Flamingo/help.md

 ### Combination press

 Flamingo supports modifier keys.
-Make a map control + P to up (which makes every app control as vim):
+Make a map control + P to up (which makes every app work like emacs):

 ```
 {